Troutnut.com Fly Fishing for Trout Home

 They have distinctive flight patterns consisting of foot-long, fast vertical undulations as if they were suspended on invisible rubber bands.

-A very interesting quirk of this genus, according to Knopp and Cormier, is that the tiny nymphs hatch from the fertilized eggs almost as soon as they hit the water.
-To make this possible, the females have to wait on land for several days after mating before they can oviposit.
+A very interesting quirk of this genus is evidence that suggests the tiny nymphs hatch from fertilized eggs almost as soon as they hit the water.
+To make this possible, the females would have to wait on land for an extended period after mating to allow incubation before they can oviposit.

 Nymph Biology